ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

    - Leave the **Region** as is.
    - Copy the contents of your existing local SSH key and paste it under **Public key**.
    - Click **Add SSH key**.
-1. Select **Canonical Ubuntu Linux** as your image.
+1. Select **Ubuntu Linux** as your image.
 You can pick any version of the image.
 1. Under **Network interfaces**, click on the **Edit** icon next to the Security Groups
    - Make sure that **vpc-secure-bastion-subnet** is selected as the subnet.
    - Uncheck the default security group and mark **vpc-secure-bastion-sg**.